Dual-Scale Antenna Deployment for Pinching Antenna Systems: Dual-Scale Deployment Protocols for PASS

 where the range of variable $a_{nk}$ is determined by the position of $k$-th user and $\bm{\mathcal{G}}_n$.

-Based on the optimal $a_{nk}^{\mathrm{opt}}$ and $\theta_{nk}^{\mathrm{opt}}$ derived from the problem~\eqref{sec1_op2}, the proposed DSD strategy carries out coarse- and refinement-stage of the $n$-th PA deployment in a two-stage manner.
-Particularly, in the coarse stage, the $n$-th PA positioning is adjusted to $\mathbf{p}_n^C$ to achieve the desired amplitude by solving
+Based on the optimal $a_{nk}^{\mathrm{opt}}$ and $\theta_{nk}^{\mathrm{opt}}$ derived from the problem~\eqref{sec1_op2}, the proposed DSD strategy carries out coarse- and refinement-deployment of the $n$-th PA in a dual-scale manner.
+Particularly, for the coarse-scale deployment, the $n$-th PA positioning is adjusted to $\mathbf{p}_n^C$ to achieve the desired amplitude by solving